svjis/svjis2/README.md

 # SVJIS PY

-Experimental version of SVJIS on Django
+Experimental version of SVJIS in Django

 ## Installation